 Present, remote: Randy Wiest, Department of State Lands

 Jason called the meeting to order at 1:28 pm.
 The introductory time was dispensed as all present knew one another.
-There were no changes or additions to the agenca.
+There were no changes or additions to the agenda.

 Item #1—Approval of December, February Meeting minutes